criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 upgrade the chart.

 # New Capabilities
-* Support for the 3.4.0 version of LogStream (default version)
+* Support for the 3.4.0 version of Cribl Stream (default version)

 # Deployment

-As built, this chart will deploy a simple worker group for Cribl LogStream, consisting of a deployment, a service, and a horizontal pod autoscaler config, as well as a secret used for configuration.
+As built, this chart will deploy a simple worker group for Cribl Stream, consisting of a deployment, a service, and a horizontal pod autoscaler config, as well as a secret used for configuration.

 This chart does **not** deploy a leader node – it depends on one already being present.